 Several performances and four years on, an Involution EP was quietly released as a collection of new material and re-interpretations.
 Classical and orchestral rivers flowed through a metallic guitar wasteland of discontent and decline.

-Now in 2022, Minorarc has spent substantial time over the last few years back in the studio, and completed their second full-length album, “Untold“, accompanied by “Untold – Blind Remixes” and a side-dish album “Overburden“.
+In 2022, having spent substantial time in the studio, Minorarc completed their second full-length album, “Untold“, accompanied by “Untold – Blind Remixes” and a side-dish album “Overburden“.
 These releases are a largely instrumental journey into a drowned soul’s recollection of life events, peace interrupted by violent storms, and unfamiliar hallucinatory visions.

 Minorarc would like to thank its contributors, Ben of Cassandra’s Myth / Sleeplab and Brett of Sarcophony for their bass and vocal guest artistry in this project to date.

-Ivan was born in the mid 70s and enrolled in Piano and Violin training at a young age in his home town, Canberra.
-By the teens, he had focused exclusively on Violin, enjoying a point of difference by not just having the only white instrument case in town, but also playing an instrument lovingly crafted by his (now deceased) Father (a part time instrument maker), from a striking African hard wood “Zebrano”.
+Ivan was born in the mid 70s and enrolled in piano and violin training at a young age in his home town, Canberra.
+By his teens, he had focused exclusively on violin, enjoying a point of difference by not just having the only white instrument case in town, but also playing an instrument lovingly crafted by his (now deceased) Father (a part time instrument maker), from striking African hard wood “Zebrano”.
 By the age of 18 however, neck injury sustained from prolonged use of the instrument put an end to music creation.